Gbekoilias/Qualitative-Research-in-Health/README.md

 # Qualitative-Research-in-Health
-for users seeking information on qualitative research in the context of health and public health.

 # Part 1: suggested structure
 ##1.
 Provide a brief introduction to the essay/clear outline of what you intend to discuss.
 (50-100 words max).